MMorawiec0510/iWebsites/README.md

 --------
-Images used on the site aren't mine
+Images used on the site aren't mine.
+Please remove them if you want to use my code.